-TriLink manufactures messenger RNA (mRNA) based personalized cancer vaccines.
-These are one-of-a-kind medicines designed to specifically target neoantigens present in an individual patient’s unique tumors.
+TriLink manufactures messenger RNA (mRNA) based personalized cancer vaccines, as well as the plasmids used to produce them.
+These are one-of-a-kind medicines designed to specifically target neoantigenes present in an individual patient’s unique tumors.
 In some cases, self-replicating mRNAs based on viruses, such as alphaviruses, are used as vectors for expressing neoantigens.

 TriLink manufactures Cas9, zinc-finger nuclease, and Transcription activator-like effector nuclease (TALEN) mRNAs, which are used to produce Chimeric Antigen T-cell therapies.
 These nucleases cause a double stranded break at a specific genomic location.
 A donor template encoding the chimeric antigen receptor is then inserted at the cut site by homologous recombination.

 Messenger RNA (mRNA) based vaccines are a new emerging modality for vaccination, offering alternatives to live and subunit vaccines. mRNA vaccines encode one or more antigens, expressed by transfected cells.
 Because the antigen is expressed intracellularly, it elicits different MHC class responses than a subunit vaccine, and the mRNA itself acts as an adjuvant, boosting immunity.
 Researchers are currently developing mRNA vaccines for infectious diseases, and in contrast to traditional vaccines, mRNA vaccines can be mass produced at relatively lost cost and high turn-around times.
 Plasmid manufacturing processes have been developed that are optimized for therapeutic mRNA production, further increasing the viability of this method.
 For this reason, there is significant interest in these types of vaccines to counter pandemics or bioterrorism events.